 Bee Cave home prices are not only among the most expensive in Texas, but Bee Cave real estate also consistently ranks among the most expensive in America.

-Bee Cave is a decidedly white-collar city, with fully 93.49% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bee Cave is a city of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Bee Cave who work in management occupations (20.07%), sales jobs (17.35%), and business and financial occupations (12.92%).
+Bee Cave is a decidedly white-collar city, with fully 96.96% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bee Cave is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Bee Cave who work in management occupations (21.15%), sales jobs (19.44%), and business and financial occupations (8.28%).

 Also of interest is that Bee Cave has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.78% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Bee Cave telecommute to their jobs.
+Overall, about 14.11% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Bee Cave doesn't have a public transportation system that people use for their commute.

-Bee Cave is a somewhat ethnically-diverse city.
+Bee Cave is a very ethnically-diverse city.
 The people who call Bee Cave home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bee Cave residents report their race to be White, followed by Asian.
 Bee Cave also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.59% of the city’s residents.
-Important ancestries of people in Bee Cave include English, Irish, European, and Scottish.
+People of Hispanic or Latino origin account for 14.92% of the city’s residents.
+Important ancestries of people in Bee Cave include English, German, Irish, European, and Italian.

 The most common language spoken in Bee Cave is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Vietnamese.